blinkdog/telnet-stream/README.md

 it only sends NAWS subnegotiations after it has confirmed that the server supports and wants to hear about them.

+    // some variables that we'll use
+    var NAWS, TelnetSocket, net, sendWindowSize, serverNawsOk, socket, tSocket;

-    // setup stuff -- see the other examples for details var NAWS = 31; // Negotiate About Window Size -- See RFC 1073
+    // Negotiate About Window Size -- See RFC 1073
-    var net = require('net');
-    var TelnetSocket = require('telnet-stream').TelnetSocket;
+    NAWS = 31;

+    // get references to the required stuff net = require("net");

+    ({TelnetSocket} = require("telnet-stream"));

+    // create a Socket connection
-    var socket = net.createConnection(3000);
+    socket = net.createConnection(3000);

-    var tSocket = new TelnetSocket(socket);
+    // decorate the Socket connection as a TelnetSocket tSocket = new TelnetSocket(socket);

-    // flag to indicate if its OK to send window size
-    // subnegotiations to the server
-    var serverNawsOk = false;
+    // flag to indicate if its OK to send window size subnegotiations to the server serverNawsOk = false;

-    // function: send window size to the server var sendWindowSize = function() {
+    // function: send window size to the server sendWindowSize = function() {
+      var nawsBuffer;
       // create a buffer
-        var nawsBuffer = new Buffer(4);
+      nawsBuffer = Buffer.alloc(4);
       // fill the buffer up with our window dimensions nawsBuffer.writeInt16BE(process.stdout.columns, 0);
       nawsBuffer.writeInt16BE(process.stdout.rows, 2);
-        // send that buffer as a subnegotiation to the server tSocket.writeSub(NAWS, nawsBuffer);
+      // send that buffer as a subnegotiation to the server return tSocket.writeSub(NAWS, nawsBuffer);
     };

+    // if the socket closes, terminate the program tSocket.on("close", function() {
+      return process.exit();
+    });

+    // if we get any data, display it to stdout tSocket.on("data", function(buffer) {
+      return process.stdout.write(buffer.toString("utf8"));
+    });

-    // if the server sends us a DO negotiation telnetInput.on('do', function(option) {
+    // if the server sends us a DO negotiation tSocket.on("do", function(option) {
-        // if that negotiation is about window size if(option === NAWS) {
+      // if that negotiation is about window size if (option === NAWS) {
         // set the flag indicating that the server has
         // told us it's OK to send our window size serverNawsOk = true;
-            // tell the server that we WILL send window size telnetOutput.writeWill(NAWS);
+        // tell the server that we WILL send window size tSocket.writeWill(NAWS);
-            // send our current window size to the server sendWindowSize();
+        // send our current window size to the server return sendWindowSize();
       }
     });

+    // if the user types anything, send it to the socket process.stdin.on("data", function(buffer) {
+      return tSocket.write(buffer.toString("utf8"));
+    });

-    // if the terminal window is resized process.stdout.on('resize', function() {
+    // if the terminal window is resized process.stdout.on("resize", function() {
-        // if we're OK to send our window size to the server if(serverNawsOk) {
+      // if we're OK to send our window size to the server if (serverNawsOk) {
-            // send the new window size to the server sendWindowSize();
+        // send the new window size to the server return sendWindowSize();
       }
     });

-    // setup stuff -- see the other examples for details tSocket.pipe(process.stdout);
-    process.stdin.pipe(tSocket);

 Run this program and it should immediately send the current size of the terminal window to the server.
 After that, you